When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Cons

-• It only fits oval-shaped sleep spaces.
+• Only fits oval-shaped sleep spaces (check dimensions!).

 Our Ratings